Dhunnunid conquest of Valencia

-the Dhulnunid conquest of Valencia was a military conquest of the city of Valencia capital of the Taifa of Valencia by the Dhulnunid dynasty of the Taifa of Toledo, the conquest was led by Al-Mamun of Toledo emir of Toledo, eventually annexing the Taifa of Valencia with its capital adding it to the Taifa of Toledo realm in 1065.
+The Dhunnunid conquest of Valencia was a military conquest of the city of Valencia capital of the Taifa of Valencia by the Dhunnunid dynasty of the Taifa of Toledo, the conquest was led by al-Mamun of Toledo, emir of Toledo, eventually annexing the Taifa of Valencia with its capital adding it to the Taifa of Toledo realm in 1065.

 Background

-Valencia was the capital of the Taifa of Valencia which was ruled by the Saqaliba between 1010-1021 and then by the Amirids between 1021 and 1065, the Taifa was stabilized in 1021 under the grandson of Almanzor Abd al-Aziz al-Mansur, who was succeeded by his son Abd al-Malik ibn Abd al-Aziz al-Muzaffar also a son-in-law of Al-Mamun of Toledo.
+Valencia was the capital of the Taifa of Valencia which was ruled by the Saqaliba between 1010-1021 and then by the Amirids between 1021 and 1065, the Taifa was stabilized in 1021 under the grandson of Almanzor Abd al-Aziz al-Mansur, who was succeeded by his son Abd al-Malik ibn Abd al-Aziz al-Muzaffar also a son-in-law of al-Mamun of Toledo.
 Al-Mamun supported his son-in-law against Ferdinand I of León's expedition to Valencia in 1065, but the latter fell ill and retreated to his kingdom.

 Conquest

-Al-Mamun of Toledo the Dhulnunid Emir conquered Valencia in the same year, absorbing the Taifa territories and adding them to his kingdom, he deposed his son-in-law Abd al-Malik ibn Abd al-Aziz al-Muzaffar, in a time the Taifa of Toledo reached a notable period of prosperity and expansion.
+Al-Mamun of Toledo, the Dhunnunid emir, conquered Valencia in the same year, absorbing the Taifa territories and adding them to his kingdom, he deposed his son-in-law Abd al-Malik ibn Abd al-Aziz al-Muzaffar, in a time the Taifa of Toledo reached a notable period of prosperity and expansion.

 Aftermath

-Dhulnunids ruled Valencia until it became independent in 1075 after the death of Al-Mamun of Toledo, however the city submitted again to his son Yahya al-Qadir in 1085-1086 supported by Alfonso VI of León and Castile troops led by Álvar Fáñez.
+Dhunnunids ruled Valencia until it became independent in 1075 after the death of al-Mamun of Toledo, however the city submitted again to his son Yahya al-Qadir in 1085-1086 supported by Alfonso VI of León and Castile troops led by Álvar Fáñez.